Porgramming-Hero-web-course/batch-4-assignment-1-Th3At0nic/src/blog-1.md

 ### 5. TypeScript-Specific Features with Async/Await

-Typescripts type is making asynchronous programming more safer than others **1.
-Return Types:** TypeScript always makes the async function to return a Promise, which makes TypeScript catch error if you mistakenly handle then as synchronous way.
+Typescripts type is making asynchronous programming more safer than others. <br>
+**1. Return Types:** TypeScript always makes the async function to return a Promise, which makes TypeScript catch error if you mistakenly handle then as synchronous way.
 <br>